Nashville

-2020 started with hopeful thoughts for many, but soon, premature hopes would be dashed on the proverbial rocks as 2020 tumbled down the cliff, moving ever more rapidly to becoming the worst year in recent history for the entire planet.
-WATCH VIDEO AT END!
+202 started with hopeful thoughts for many.
+Premature hopes would be dashed on the proverbial rocks as 2020 tumbled down the cliff.
+It moved ever more rapidly to becoming the worst year in recent history for the entire planet.

-Nashville suffered one of the earliest big blows of 2020, literally and figuratively, when in the early morning of March 3, a deadly and unpredicted tornado outbreak ravaged Northern and East Nashville, as well as outlying areas.
+The Ghost of Nashville is about how Nashville suffered one of the earliest big blows of 2020.
+In the early morning of March 3, a deadly and unpredicted tornado ravaged Northern and East Nashville.

 our journey was really about bourbon and music